Enzzza/arduino-clock/README.md

 <br>

-Add AD4 files to SD card.
+Add AD4 files to the SD card.

 <br>